Monica0077/Smart-Parking-System-/README.md

 # Smart-Parking-System
-Automates parking space allocation and fee calculation.
+A python Project which uses Flask to create a web service that automates parking space allocation and fee calculation.

 # Functionalities